Ugandan hospitals hit by shortages of drugs, other supplies

 “Mothers and their babies are at increased risk of death if something is not done urgently,” Obuku told Reuters.

-At least one woman has died as a result of the shortages, Obuku said.
+At least one woman in labor who was referred to a public hospital has lost her baby as a result of the shortages, Obuku said.

 Vivian Nakaliika Serwanjja, health ministry spokeswoman, said shortages had been caused by financial disruption at the government agency responsible for procurement of medical supplies.

 “But the scarcities are not widespread,” she said, adding only a few hospitals were affected and supplies had started being delivered.
-She had no information on the alleged death caused by the shortages.
+She had no information on the alleged baby death caused by the shortages.

 Doctors and other public health workers in Uganda routinely gripe about paltry salaries with demands for pay rises largely going unmet.